JetBrains/JetBrainsRuntime/README.md

 # Welcome to JetBrains Runtime!

 JetBrains Runtime is a fork of [OpenJDK](https://github.com/openjdk/jdk) available for Windows, Mac OS X, and Linux.
-It includes a number enhancements in font rendering, HiDPI support, ligatures, performance improvements, and bugfixes.
+It includes a number of enhancements in font rendering, ligatures, HiDPI support, windowing/focus subsystems, performance improvements, and bugfixes.

 ## Releases
 Download the latest releases of JetBrains Runtime to use with JetBrains IDEs.
 The full list